Modern Retellings of Classic Novels

 She’s lonely, and it doesn’t help that her family is constantly reminding her that her younger cousin has received close to one hundred marriage proposals.
 Nonetheless, she doesn’t want an arranged marriage.
 Then she meets Khalid, who is the opposite of everything she thinks she’s looking for.
 Despite being handsome and smart, he’s also conservative, judgmental, and dressed like he’s straight out of the seventh century.

-When a surprise engagement is announced between her cousin and Khalid, Ayesha is forced to confont her irritating attraction to him.
+When her cousin’s surprise engagement to Khalid is announced, Ayesha is forced to confront her irritating attraction to him.
 Things are further complicated when she hears some unsettling new gossip about his family.

 We always appreciate rom-coms with added depth, and Uzma Jalaluddin does them well.
 You might also like her novel, Much Ado About Nada, which is a modern Muslim retelling of Jane Austen’s Persuasion.